VRL example reference

 examples show pretty-printed JSON for the input events, so collapse these to single lines when

-For example: vector vrl --input input.json --program program.vrl --print-object
+For example: vector vrl --input input.json --program program.vrl --print-object.
+This closely

 matches how VRL will receive the input in a running Vector instance.